Vera Michalski

 Vera Michalski-Hoffmann (born 5 November 1954) is a Swiss billionaire businesswoman, significant shareholder in Roche Holding and publisher.
-She is the president of several publishing houses in Switzerland, France and Poland, grouped together in a holding company, Libella SA, based in Lausanne.
-She founded the Jan Michalski Foundation in Montricher.
+She is the president of several publishing houses in Switzerland, France and Poland, grouped together in the holding company Libella SA that is based in Lausanne.
+She founded the Jan Michalski Foundation in Montricher, that awards the annual Jan Michalski Prize in literature.

 Biography

 Until the age of 20, Vera Hoffmann (of Swiss and Austrian origin) lived in Camargue, at the Tour du Valat research facility, 28 km from Arles.
-At that time, the centre's activities included clearly a communist vision of common life, an agricultural dimension and its electricity was supplied by a generator.
+At that time, the centre's activities included clearly a communist vision of common life.
+It had an agricultural dimension and its electricity was supplied by a generator.

 Her father, Luc Hoffmann (1923–2016), founded the centre.
 Equipped with a PhD in zoology, he dedicated much of his time, thoughts and funds to preserving and protecting nature.
 In 1961, he and Peter Scott, son of the famous South Pole explorer, founded the World Wildlife Fund (WWF).
-Now supported by the family's MAVA Foundation, this research centre has become an important international hub for the conservation and study of Mediterranean wetlands.
-The Foundation, which owns nearly 2,500 hectares of wetlands in the Camargue region, is responsible for protecting the area.
+The research centre, now supported by the Hoffman family's MAVA Foundation, has become an important international hub for the conservation and study of Mediterranean wetlands.
+The Foundation, owns nearly 2,500 hectares of wetlands in the Camargue region and is responsible for protecting the area.

+Vera's grandmother, Maja Stehlin (1896–1989), collected Pablo Picasso, Jean Arp, Fernand Léger, Jean Tinguely and Georges Braque and created the Emanuel Hoffmann Foundation (whose collection forms the main core of the Schaulager) in 1933 to honor her grandfather Emanuel, who had died when his car was hit by a train when her father, Luc Hoffmann, was still a child.